-When watching clips of her shows online, I especially love hearing her pronounce the names of French wines and dishes with that hilarious sense of grandeur.
+When watching clips of her shows online, I love hearing her pronounce the names of French wines and dishes with that hilarious sense of grandeur.

-Apparently, during WWII, Ms Cradock managed to throw great dinner parties (in spite of the rationing) by catching and cooking whatever unfortunate wildlife happened to prowl in her garden.
+Apparently, during WWII, Ms Cradock had managed to throw great dinner parties (in spite of the rationing) by catching and cooking whatever unfortunate wildlife happened to prowl in her garden.

 Hadn’t she existed, Fanny Cradock could not have been invented.